 });

 Writing clean and maintainable JavaScript code is a skill that pays off in the long run.
-By following these best practices, you can create code that is easier to read, debug, and scale.
-Remember, clean code is not just for you—it’s for your team and future developers who will work on your codebase.
+By following these best practices, you’ll create code that is easier to read, debug, and scale.
+Remember, clean code is not just for you—it’s for your team and future developers who will work on your project.